rbms-bsc/DCRMR/_pages/Physical-Description/Dimensions-2.md

 ```95 x 120 mm```

-If more than one exemplar of the manifestation is known, and the dimensions of the different exemplars vary, record the dimensions as issued, if they can be determined.
-Otherwise, record the dimensions of the largest known exemplar.
-Record the dimensions of the other exemplars in [note on dimensions of item](https://ladylazarus3.github.io/Test2/docs/Notes-on-Items/Note-on-dimensions-of-item-2#85c-general-rule)

 ## 5.6E Volumes

 <a name="5.6E.1">5.6E.1</a> **Height.** If a volume is bound, measure the height of the binding.